brimdata/zed/docs/data-model/zed.md

 ## 2. Complex Types

 Complex types are composed of primitive types and/or other complex types.
-The _classes_ of complex types include:
+The categories of complex types include:
 * _record_ - an ordered collection of zero or more named values called fields,
 * _array_ - an ordered sequence of zero or more values called elements,
 * _set_ - a set of zero or more unique values called elements,
+* _map_ - a collection of zero or more key/value pairs where the keys are of a uniform type called the key type and the values are of a uniform type called the value type,
-* _union_ - a type representing values whose type is any of a specified collection of two or more unique types,
+* _union_ - a type representing values whose type is any of a specified collection of two or more unique types, and
 * _enum_ - a type representing a finite set of symbols typically representing categories,
-* _map_ - a collection of zero or more key/value pairs where the keys are of a uniform type called the key type and the values are of a uniform type called the value type, and
 * _error_ - any value wrapped as an "error".

 The type system comprises a total order:
 * The order of primitive types corresponds to the order in the table above.
 * All primitive types are ordered before any complex types.
-* The order of complex type classes corresponds to the order above.
+* The order of complex type categories corresponds to the order above.
-* For complex types of the same class, the order is defined below.
+* For complex types of the same category, the order is defined below.

 ### 2.1 Record